Superwoman: Lois Lane

 In other pre-Crisis imaginary stories—set outside the main DC continuity within an alternate history or hypothetical future—Lois Lane gains superpowers.
 In one of these, Sam Lane is a scientist and astrophysicist.
-He discovers that Earth's sun will go nova and obliterate the solar system.
+He discovers that the Sun will go nova and obliterate the Solar System.
 Sam and his wife Ella place their infant daughter Lois in a starship and send her to Krypton within a "power beam" that enables FTL travel and permanently modifies the baby's molecular biology.
-This gives Lois super powers after she reaches her adopted world.
+This gives Lois superpowers after she reaches her adopted world.
 Once there, adopted and raised as "Kandi Khan", Lois becomes a zookeeper's daughter in Kryptonville.
 Like Superman in mainstream DC continuity, Kandi/Lois establishes a superhero career, and like Lois and Superman in the mainstream continuity, Supermaid and Kal-El fall for one another.
 Like Superman in the mainstream DC continuity, Supermaid was also vulnerable to fragments of her perished homeworld ("Earthite", in this version of events).

 Another imaginary story has Clark Kent and Lois exchange places so that she is from Krypton and Kent is an ordinary human, inquisitive about whether or not Lois Lane was Krypton Girl's secret identity.

 In 2016, Lois again became Superwoman in the DC Rebirth initiative and appeared as Superwoman in the comic book series Superwoman.
 The series marks the first ongoing comic book series featuring the Superwoman character.
 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Lois and Lana gained superpowers due to the solar energy explosion caused by the death of the New 52 Superman.
 This results in both Lois and Lana becoming Superwoman with Lois possessing all of Superman's powers, while Lana has the ability to absorb solar energy and release it in other forms.
-Lois was later seemingly killed, in a similar fashion to the New 52 Superman, while fighting a female Bizzaro.
+Lois was later seemingly killed, in a similar fashion to the New 52 Superman, while fighting a female Bizarro.

+Lois returned as Superwoman in DC Comics in the DC All In initiative in 2024.
+She first appeared as Superwoman in Superman vol 6 #19.
+During the "Absolute Power" storyline, Amanda Waller's Amazo robots steal the metahumans' superpowers, and some have their powers swapped.
+It is revealed that General Zod is among those affected, and Lois gains his powers in Superwoman Special #1.

 Luma Lynai

 A woman from the distant planet of Staryl, Luma Lynai wins the heart of Superman.
-Just as Superman derives his powers from a yellow sun, Luma derived her gifts of super-strength and flight from an orange sun.
-Their romance does not last, as Luma becomes deathly ill under the rays of a yellow sun, and Superman cannot leave Earth undefended.
+Just as Superman derives his powers from a yellow star, Luma derived her gifts of super-strength and flight from an orange star.
+Their romance does not last, as Luma becomes deathly ill under the rays of a yellow star, and Superman cannot leave Earth undefended.
 She physically resembles an adult Kara Zor-El, with a similar costume, except instead of being blue-and-red with a pentagonal S shield, Luma's costume is white-and-green with a circular S emblem.

-Superwoman (Crime Syndicate of America's analogue of Wonder Woman)
+Superwoman (Crime Syndicate)

-Superwoman is the name of several fictional characters who are supervillains appearing in stories published by DC Comics.
-All are evil or corrupted alternate-universe counterparts of Wonder Woman.
-Superwoman first appeared in Justice League of America #29 (August 1964) alongside the rest of the Crime Syndicate of America.